publicocean0/onremoval/README.md

 #onRemoval

-It is suggested to use bindep tool for including this component.Anyway it works also in standard bower. bindep default preprocessor context: useListener=true
+It is suggested to use bindep tool for including this component.Anyway it works also in standard bower.
+Bindep default preprocessor context is:

+  useListener=true

 # global scope api
 (useListener=false in preprocessor or no preprocessing)